 This simple Fire Roasted Tomato Pizza Sauce is a fun take on traditional pizza sauce.
-In it fire-roasted tomatoes cooked with sautéed onions, garlic, herbs and wine.
+In it fire-roasted tomatoes cook with sautéed onions, garlic, herbs and wine.
 A deliciously robust sauce for your pizza or appetizer dippers.

 You’ll never convince me that store bought pizza sauce reigns supreme.
 Sure it’s okay.
 And it’s definitely helpfulperfect when in a pinch, but homemade pizza sauce will always (in my opinion) be the best.
 In 2013, I shared my go-to recipe for homemade pizza sauce.
 I use that recipe often, for calzones, stromboli, pizza (obvi).
 It’s such a major staple in our home that I even put the recipe in my cookbook.